Zafar-Lab/multiHIVE/README.md

 3. **Results**:

-   - `vae.get_latent_representation()` gives z1, z2, z1r and z1p
+   - `vae.get_latent_representation()` gives zs1, zs2, zr and zp
-   -  z1 is the joint latent distribution.
+   -  zs1 is the joint latent distribution.
-   -  z2 is the hierarchical joint latent distribution.
+   -  zs2 is the hierarchical joint latent distribution.
-   -  z1r is the gene modality specific latent distribution.
+   -  zr is the gene modality specific latent distribution.
-   -  z1p is the protein modality specific latent distribution.
+   -  zp is the protein modality specific latent distribution.

 4. **Additional Resources**:

-   - Refer to the [scvi-tools documentation](https://github.com/scverse/scvi-tools) for details on preprocessing parameters and other advanced configurations.
+   - Refer to the [scvi-tools TotalVI documentation](https://docs.scvi-tools.org/en/latest/api/reference/scvi.model.TOTALVI.html) for details on preprocessing parameters and other advanced configurations.